friedrith/desktop-deep-link/README.md

 # desktop-deep-link

-A library to transform URIs to deep link for a lot of desktop apps.
+A typescript library to transform URIs to deep link for a lot of desktop apps.
 It is useful to open desktop app directly from a browser link or another app.

 ## Installation